About the principal Dirichlet eigenfunction in bounded domains via simple random walk and Brownian motion couplings (preprint)

 Nicolas Bouchot

-My research focuses on polymer models, random walks in random environments and statistical mechanics.
+My research focuses on polymer models, models of random walks and random interlacements.